MokiyCodes/goosemodinstaller/README.md

 # goosemodinstaller

-An unofficial goosemod installer, written in Typescript, raw HTML (because pain) and CSS.
+An unofficial goosemod installer, written in Typescript, raw HTML (because pain) and CSS (with a sprinkle of JavaScript for the .deb version, although that just calls functions in the TS API).

 ## Downloads